qmhc/vite-plugin-dts/README.md

 ## FAQ

-Here will include some FAQ's and provide some solutions.
+Here are some FAQ's and solutions.

 ### Missing some declaration files after build

-By default `skipDiagnostics` option is `true`, which means that type diagnostic will be skipped during the build process (some projects may have diagnostic tool such as `vue-tsc`).
-If there are some files with type errors which will interrupt the build process, these files will not be emitted (not generate declaration files).
+By default `skipDiagnostics` option is `true`, which means that type diagnostic will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
+If there are some files with type errors which interrupt the build process, these files will not be emitted (declaration files won't be generated).

-If your project has not type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on the diagnostic and log features of this plugin.
-It will help you to check the type errors during build and log error information to the terminal.
+If your project doesn't use type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on the diagnostic and log features of this plugin.
+It will help you check the type errors during build and log error information to the terminal.

 ### Take type error when using both `script` and `setup-script` in vue component

 This is usually caused by using `defineComponent` function in both `script` and `setup-script`.
-When `vue/compiler-sfc` compiles these files, the default export result in `script` will be merged into the parameter object of `defineComponent` that in `setup-script`, but there is incompatible of `defineComponent` returned types and parameter types, then a type error is caused.
+When `vue/compiler-sfc` compiles these files, the default export result from `script` gets merged with the parameter object of `defineComponent` from `setup-script`.
+This is incompatible with parameters and types returned from `defineComponent`, which results in a type error.

 Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/example/components/BothScripts.vue), you should remove the `defineComponent` which in `script` and export a native object directly.